cmur2/gloudapp/README.md

 	gem install gloudapp

-If you does not use [rvm](http://beginrescueend.com/) you should add an 'sudo', but rvm ist strongly recommend because some
+If you do not use [rvm](http://beginrescueend.com/) you should add an 'sudo' but rvm ist strongly recommended because some
 [linux distributions](https://bugs.launchpad.net/ubuntu/+source/gems/+bug/145267)
 does not add rubygem binaries into there PATH)